weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 * When a previously unseen class is imported, the class is created alongside all the properties.
 * Weaviate also automatically recognizes array datatypes, such as `string[]`, `int[]`, `text[]`, `number[]`, `boolean[]` and `date[]`.

+#### Datatypes

+Weaviate needs to guess the datatypes based on the objects it sees.
+For this you can set some preferences. e.g.

+* `AUTOSCHEMA_DEFAULT_STRING=text` would tell Weaviate that when it sees a prop of type `string`, it should treat it as `text` (as opposed to `string`)
+* `AUTOSCHEMA_DEFAULT_NUMBER=number` would tell Weaviate that when its sees a numerical value, it should treat it as number as opposed to `int`, etc.
+* `AUTOSCHEMA_DEFAULT_DATE=date` respectively

+The above configurable defaults will themselves default to something reasonable, if they are not set.

+In addition, we need to catch types we do not support at all:
+* Any map type is forbidden, unless it clearly matches one of the two supported types `phoneNumber` or `geoCoordinates`.
+* Any array type is forbidden, unless it is clearly a reference-type.
+In this case, Weaviate needs to resolve the beacon and see what the class of the resolved beacon is, since it needs the ClassName to be able to alter the schema.

 ### Class

 A class describes a data object in the form of a noun (e.g., *Person*,